voxpupuli/puppet-icinga2/README.md

 }
 ```

-Setting `manage_package` to false means that all package aren't handeld by the module included the IDO packages.
+Be careful with this option: Setting `manage_package` to false means that this module will not install any package at
+all, including IDO packages.

 ### Enabling Features